 PRE-AND POST-OFFENSE BEHAVIORAL PATTERNS

-Articles From Interviews With 36 Sexual Murderers: FBI Behavioral Science Unit Publication
+Articles From Interviews With 36 Sexual Murderers

-The articles arose from the interviews conducted by FBI Special Agents with incarcerated sexual murderers; a sub-sample of 36 sexual murderers was selected for analysis with the aim of fostering an understanding of some of the dynamics behind sexually deviant behavior and to develop further information for profiling such murders.
+Presenting two landmark articles written by members of the Behavioral Science Units, National Center for the Analysis of Violent Crime which arose from the interviews conducted by FBI Special Agents with incarcerated sexual murderers.
+A sub-sample of 36 sexual murderers were selected for analysis with the aim of fostering an understanding of some of the dynamics behind sexually deviant behavior and to develop further information for profiling such murders.

-The Men Who Murdered:
+The Men Who Murdered

 The first article presents a series of general statements regarding what the FBI Special Agents learned about the 36 sexual murderers in relation to such things as; background characteristics, family background, attitudes and beliefs.

-The Split Reality of Homicide:
+The Split Reality of Homicide

 The second article presents the thoughts and beliefs articulated by the murderers themselves.
 The structure of conscious motives for murder is discussed, as is what happens when the fantasy of murder is played out through its various phases.
 By presenting an interpretation of the fantasy's importance to the serial killer, the article seeks to suggest perspectives for law enforcement on the investigation of sexual homicide.

-Serial Murder: Multi-Disciplinary Perspectives For Investigators by The U.S Department of Justice
+Serial Murder: Multi-Disciplinary Perspectives For Investigators

 In 2005 the FBI’s National Center for the Analysis of Violent Crime, Behavioral Analysis Unit hosted a 5 day symposium on serial murder.
 The goal of the Symposium was to bring together a group of respected experts on serial murder from a variety of fields and specialties, to identify the commonalities of knowledge regarding serial murder.